Geometric presentations of Lie groups and their Dehn functions: Introduction

 These results can appear as unexpected.
 Indeed, it was suggested by Gromov \cite[5.$\textnormal{A}_9$]{Gro} that the only obstruction should be related to SOL.
 This has been proved in several important cases \cite{Gro,Dru,LP} but turns out to be false in general.

-Using the well-known fact that polycyclic groups are virtually cocompact lattices in connected Lie groups, we deduce \begin{icor} The Dehn function of a polycyclic group is either exponential or polynomially bounded. \end{icor}
+Our approach relies on the dynamical structure arising from the action of $G$ on itself by conjugation.
+A crucial role is played by some naturally defined subgroups that are contracted by suitable elements.
+The presence of these subgroups is a non-discrete feature, which is invisible in any cocompact lattice (when such lattices exist).
+In particular, it sounds unlikely that Corollary \ref{c_alt} can be proved directly with no reference to ambient Lie groups, and the obstructions themselves are not convenient to state directly in terms of the structure of those discrete polycyclic groups.

 The remainder of this introduction is organized as follows: in \S\ref{riveco}, we define a combinatorial Dehn function for compactly presented locally compact groups, and use it to state a version of Theorem \ref{t_alt} for algebraic $p$-adic groups.
 Then \S\ref{subsectionIntro:main} is dedicated to our main results.
 The most difficult part of the main theorem is the fact that in the absence of the two obstructions, the Dehn function is polynomially bounded.
-We sketch the main ideas behind its proof in Section \ref{introsection:proof}.
-In \S\ref{subsectionIntro:computable}, we provide a useful characterization of these obstructions in terms of {\em graded Lie algebras}.
-We also introduce a sufficient condition for the Dehn function to be quadratic.
-Finally we apply these results to various concrete examples in~\S\ref{exe_wei}.
+In \S\ref{subsectionIntro:computable}, we describe a useful characterization of these obstructions in terms of {\em Lie algebra gradings}.
+We apply these results to various concrete examples in~\S\ref{exe_wei}.
+We outline the general strategy in \S\ref{introsection:proof}.
+We introduce an additional condition under which we prove that the Dehn function is quadratic (Theorem \ref{imainss}).
+In \S\ref{s_skpr}, we sketch the proof of this theorem; this allows us emphasize the key ideas of our approach.
+A substantial part of our work is purely algebraic and possibly of interest for other purposes, we introduce it independently in \S\ref{sectionIntro:Liealgebra}.